Kansas State vs. LSU Texas Bowl NCAA Football Odds, Plays and Insights | January 4, 2022

 Kansas State Stats and Trends

-- In Kansas State's 12 games this season, it has six wins against the spread.

-- The Wildcats have an ATS record of 4-2-1 in their seven games when favored by 1 point or more so far this season.
+- So far this season, the Wildcats have been installed as favorites by a 1-point margin or more seven times and are 4-2-1 ATS in those games.

-- Kansas State's games this year have hit the over five times in 12 opportunities (41.7%).
+- Kansas State's games this year have hit the over on five of 12 set point totals (41.7%).

-- The Wildcats put up 26.3 points per game, comparable to the 25.3 per contest the Tigers give up.
+- The Wildcats average 26.3 points per game, comparable to the 25.3 per contest the Tigers give up.

-- Kansas State is 5-1 against the spread and 5-1 overall this season when the team records more than 25.3 points.
+- Kansas State is 5-1 against the spread and 5-1 overall this season when the team puts up more than 25.3 points.

 - The Wildcats average just 16.9 fewer yards per game (355.3) than the Tigers allow per outing (372.2).

-- The Wildcats have turned the ball over one more time (14 total) than the Tigers have forced a turnover (13) this season.
+- The Wildcats have turned the ball over 14 times this season, one more turnover than the Tigers have forced (13).

 - Find the latest spread and moneyline odds for Kansas State at SISportsbook.